Skip to Content

 Make the Broth:

 • Add the tough, woody ends of the asparagus to the bowl of a food processor (use the chopping blade).
-Pulse several times to chop the asparagus.
-Transfer the to a large saucepan, and add the chopped celery, onion, salt, and chicken broth.
+Pulse several times to chop it well.
+Transfer to a large saucepan, and add the chopped celery, onion, salt, and chicken broth.

 • Bring the chopped vegetables to a boil over medium-high heat.
 Reduce the heat and simmer for 30 minutes.